Clearing is how we fill any places we still have on our courses. It's also an ideal way for you to find another course.

 You may not want to think about Clearing yet but now's the perfect time to start understanding the options.

-You can download our free guide to Clearing 2016, which gives hints and tips on how you can prepare at this early stage – including advice from current students – so you’ll be ready for results day.
+You can download our free guide to Clearing 2017, which gives hints and tips on how you can prepare at this early stage – including advice from current students who have been through Clearing themselves – so you’ll be ready for results day later in the Summer.

 Not applying through UCAS?